n-tdi/LDSync/README.md

 **Example:** `/ldsync sync Ntdi Ntdi#0002`

 *Discord names are CaSe-SeNsItIvE*

+Players by default can sync themselves with `/sync` This will give them a command to copy and run in your discord, e.g. `$sync 1234` and then they will sync by themselves.

 ### Support
 If you still need help feel free to create an issue on this github page.